Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 There are little rules at work that everybody breaks, like taking home office supplies or using the work phone for a personal call.
 But where do you draw the line between innocent indulgences and more harmful actions, like providing outrageous discounts for some customers, missing a big deadline or sharing company-sensitive information?
 And how do you know if you should alert somebody to the situation?

 Being labeled the office snitch is hardly an envious role at work, but risking your own reputation because you knew something wrong was taking place can be even worse.
-Xari Chartrand is human resources business partner at Halogen Software, a provider of talent management software and services headquartered in Ontario, Canada.
+Xari Chartrand is human resources business partner at Halogen Software, a provider of talent management software and services.
 She says, “How you address an issue with a co-worker of course depends on the context.
 If the co-worker is doing something illegal or harmful, to himself or others, then report it to HR right away.
 That’s perhaps the most straightforward situation.”

 And for other situations?
 Read on to find out.